-13.6 Other Committees
+12.7 Other Committees

-1361 Other standing committees of the Medical Staff are described in this Section.
+- Other standing committees of the Medical Staff are described in this 12.7.1 Section.
 The responsibilities, duties and charges of such committees shall be further described in UK HealthCare policies and plans.
 Other ad hoc committees of the Medical Staff may be formed from time to time by the Medical Staff Executive Committee or by the Organized Medical Staff as may be appropriate or prudent for the safe and efficient provision of patient care, treatment and services.
-The members and chairs of such standing and ad hoc committees shall be appointed by the President in consultation with subject to the approval of the Medical Staff Executive Committee and the Chief Clinical Officer. and Members of these standing and ad hoc committees mayshall include the President, the Chief Medical Officer and the Chief Clinical Officer or one or both of the Chief Administrative Officers as the designee of the Chief Clinical Officer as ex-officio members.
-The appointment to such committees is administrative and may be removed at any time in the joint discretion of the President and the Chief Clinical Officer.

-- 13.6.2 Pharmacy and Therapeutics Committee.
+Each standing and ad hoc committee shall have a chair or cochairs, at least one of whom shall be a member of the Medical Staff.
+The members and chairs of such standing and ad hoc committees (i) shall be appointed by the President of the Medical Staff upon consultation with a Chief Medical Officer, subject to the approval of the Medical Staff Executive Committee and the Chief Clinical Officer and (ii) shall serve a two--year term with no term limits.
+Members of these other standing and ad hoc committees may include the President of the Medical Staff, the Chief Physician Executive, a Chief Medical Officer as designated by the Chief Physician Executive, the Chief Clinical Officer or the Vice President for Hospital Operations as the designee of the Chief Clinical Officer as ex-officio members.
+The appointment to such committees is administrative and may be removed at any time in the joint discretion of the President of the Medical Staff and the Chief Clinical Officer. - 12.7.2 Pharmacy and Therapeutics Committee.
 The Pharmacy and Therapeutics Committee shall be responsible for overseeing the effective and efficient operation of the formulary system and drug policy development.
-The Pharmacy and Therapeutics Committee assists in the formulation of broad professional policies relating to drugs throughout UK HealthCare, including their evaluation, selection, prescribing, procurement, storage, distribution, administration, monitoring, and use. - 13.6.3 Infection Prevention and Control Committee.
-The Infection Control Committee shall be responsible for the surveillance of Hospital infection potentials, the review and analysis of actual infections, the retrospective and the concurrent review of the use of antibiotics and their effectiveness, the promotion of a preventative and corrective program designed to minimize infection hazards, and the supervision of infection control in all phases of the Hospital's activities. - 13.6.4 UK HealthCare Quality and Safety Committee.
-The UK HealthCare Quality and Safety Committee shall be responsible for overseeing the quality and safety programs of UK HealthCare and each of the Hospitals.
-The chair of the UK HealthCare Quality and Safety Committee shall be the Chief Clinical Officer or designee.
-This committee shall have a subcommittee for each of the Hospitals and for ambulatory clinics of UK HealthCare, the chair of which shall be the Chief Administrative Officer for the hospital in question and the chief operating officer for ambulatory services, respectively.
-The chairperson of the University Health Care Committee may appoint one trustee member of such committee to serve as a member of the UK HealthCare Quality and Safety Committee. - 13.6.5 Graduate Medical Education Committee (GMEC).
-The GMEC, consistent with ACGME requirements, is the committee that provides oversight to the graduate medical education program of the University of Kentucky.
-Its responsibilities include assurance that individual programs operate in a manner consistent with ACGME institutional requirements and assurance that individual programs operate in a manner consistent with ACGME program requirements.
-In doing this, it recommends policies to govern graduate medical education for adoption by the Medical Staff Executive Committee and, through mechanisms of continuous monitoring, assures that these policies, once adopted, are enforced. - 13.6.6 Transfusion Committee.
-The Transfusion Committee shall review blood usage including the following:
+The Pharmacy and Therapeutics Committee assists in the formulation of broad professional policies relating to drugs throughout UK HealthCare, including their evaluation, selection, prescribing, procurement, storage, distribution, administration, monitoring, and use. - 12.7.3 Infection Prevention and Control Committee.
+The Infection Prevention and Control Committee shall be responsible for the surveillance of health care enterprise infection potentials, the review and analysis of actual infections, the promotion of a preventative and corrective program designed to minimize infection hazards, and the supervision of infection control in all phases of UK HealthCare activities.